deepomicslab/plasmid_web/docs/Database_introduction.md

 PlasmidScope applied **ARAGORN** [18] to detect tRNA and tmRNA genes in plasmid sequences, leading to the delineation of **108,597 tRNA** and **913 tmRNA**.

 ### CRISPR-Cas systems
 The CRISPR-Cas (Clustered Regularly Interspaced Short Palindromic Repeats and CRISPR-associated proteins) system is a form of adaptive immunity found in bacteria and archaea.
-It provides hosts with a defense mechanism against invading genetic elements such as viruses (bacteriophages) and plasmids.
+It provides hosts with a defense mechanism against invading genetic elements such as viruses (bacterioplasmids) and plasmids.
 In addition, the CRISPR-Cas system on plasmids regulates horizontal gene transfer and enhances bacterial adaptability, offering powerful tools for synthetic biology and biotechnology.

 PlasmidScope used **CRISPRCasTyper** [19] to identify CRISPR-Cas systems on plasmids, and discovered a total of **10,088 CRISPR-CAS systems** distributed in 953,438 plasmids.
 PlasmidScope provide the type and location of the CRISPR and CAS for each CRISPR-Cas system, along with their sequences for further analysis.